September 16, 2021

 No matter how busy she is, Stephanie is diligent about getting her annual breast cancer screening.

-Following her latest mammogram, she received a call-back for second look.
+Following her 2019 mammogram, she received a call-back for second look.
 She had been asked to return after past mammograms, so wasn’t overly concerned.

 This time, however, it was different.